Oakham railway station: Services

 Despite managing the station, East Midlands Railway operate only a limited number of services.
-A single daily return service to London St Pancras commenced on 27 April 2009 running via and is notable for being the first regular passenger service to cross the spectacular and historic Welland Viaduct since 1966.
+A single daily return service to London St Pancras commenced on 27 April 2009 running via and is notable for being the first regular passenger service to cross Welland Viaduct since 1966.
 The company introduced a further return service from via (for East Midlands Airport) from May 2010.
 An early morning service runs from to and an evening service operates from via Peterborough to Nottingham.